Get THE RACK DEMO

 • The plastic tub bottom

-• Any substrate you're using
+• Any substrate you are using

 The Fix: Measure Where It Matters

-The only way to know what your snake actually experiences is to measure inside the tub, on the surface where she lays.
+The only way to know what your snake experiences is to measure inside the tub, on the surface where she lays.

-Here's the calibration process:
+Here is the calibration process:

-1. Set up your rack normally.
 Tubs in place, however you typically run it.

-3. Let it stabilize.
 Give it 30-60 minutes to reach equilibrium.

-4. Read the INSIDE temperature.
 This is your actual belly heat.

 Why Your Offset Is Unique to Your Setup

-There's no universal answer for "what should I set my thermostat to?" because the offset depends on:
+There is no universal answer for "what should I set my thermostat to?" because the offset depends on:

 • Tub material and thickness.
 Thicker plastic = more insulation = bigger offset needed.